Te Atatū South

 Te Atatū South is a residential suburb in West Auckland, New Zealand.
-Its location allows the suburb easy access to the city and Henderson town centre.
-Its elevation allows views back on to the city and Waitākere Ranges.
-Situated on the Te Atatū Peninsula, it has coasts backing on to water on its eastern and western sides with walkways and cycleways on both sides.

 Geography and geological history

-Te Atatū South is formed from Waitemata Sandstone, which formed on the ocean floor 20 million years ago, overlayed with alluvial soil from ancient waterways.
+Te Atatū South is formed from Waitemata Sandstone, which formed on the ocean floor 20 million years ago, overlaid with alluvial soil from ancient waterways.
 Te Atatū is bound on the west by the Te Wai-o-Pareira / Henderson Creek and to the east by the Whau River, both of which are drowned valleys.
 The northern border of the suburb is the Northwestern Motorway, which separates Te Atatū South from the Te Atatū Peninsula (formerly known as Te Atatū North).